Blue2359/Snowball-Catcher/README.md

 # Snowball Catcher
-A game where you collect snowballs, over and over again. game made by [Blue2359](https://blue2359.itch.io/), AKA me :p for the
+A game where you collect snowballs, over and over again.
+Game developed by [Blue2359](https://blue2359.itch.io/), AKA me :p

-HaxeJam (Winter Jam 2023: Again & Again).
+For the HaxeJam (Winter Jam 2023: Again & Again).

 Play the game here on your web browser: https://blue2359.itch.io/snow-ball-catcher